plurid/plurid/docs/ARCHITECTURE.md

 ## 14. Verification harness and gates

 `fixtures/render-test` - the CAD verification harness: Vite + React 19 against the workspace engine, port 5273 (verified: `"dev": "vite --port 5273"` in `fixtures/render-test/package.json`).
-Content: 5 CAD instrument panels (GEOMETRY, TRANSFORM, MATERIAL, TOPOLOGY, TESSELLATION), a 40-plane stress set, a link-spawned detail plane (`/geometry/detail`, registered but NOT in the initial view - spawned by the PluridLink), and the 5 layout toggles + STRESS + PERSIST buttons.
+Content: 5 CAD instrument panels (GEOMETRY, TRANSFORM, MATERIAL, TOPOLOGY, TESSELLATION), a 40-plane stress set, a link-spawned detail plane (`/geometry/detail`, registered but NOT in the initial view - spawned by the PluridLink), and the 5 layout toggles (switching the layout on the LIVE instance — an animated relayout, children attached) + STRESS + PERSIST buttons.

 Every verification feature is DEFAULT-OFF behind a query param (`src/App.tsx`, complete list):